-Enacted year Citation REIT type REIT market SOCIMI 2009 Act 11/2009 Corporate type Spanish Alternative Stock Market ('MAB') segment and Spanish continuous market (only to the main SOCIMI)
+Enacted year Citation REIT type REIT market SOCIMI 2009 Act 11/2009 Corporate type Spanish Alternative Stock Market (BME Growth and BME Scaleup) segments and Spanish continuous market (only to the main SOCIMI)

 Act 11/2009 governing the 'Sociedades Anónimas Cotizadas de Inversión en el Mercado Inmobiliario' (known as 'SOCIMI') introduced the REIT vehicle to the Spanish real estate market.
 However, a substantial change in the SOCIMI regime was enacted in December 2012, with effects as of January 1, 2013.
 As a result, the new SOCIMI system has been assimilated into other European REITs, in which the main feature is the elimination of direct taxation on the SOCIMI, transferring such taxation to the final investors.
 Specifically, the SOCIMI will be taxed at a 0% rate.
-Furthermore, and like in other European REIT systems (i.e., SIICs or UK-REITs), a special levy of 19% has been introduced with the aim of avoiding schemes in which profits distributed by the SOCIMI are free or subject to low taxation at the investor level.
+Furthermore, and like in other European REIT systems (i.e. SIICs or UK-REITs), a special levy of 19% has been introduced to avoid schemes in which profits distributed by the SOCIMI are free or subject to low taxation at the investor level.
 In July 2021, another special levy of 15% on the amount of the profits obtained in the financial year that are not distributed, in the part that comes from income that has not been taxed at the standard rate of Corporate Income Tax and is not income covered by the reinvestment period.

 Listing Number of REITs Number in EPRA Sector Mkt Cap % of Global

 Country REIT Index (EUR m) REIT Index

-Spain 74 3 21,940.00 0.39%
+Spain 85 3 22.834,25 0.42%

-Company name Mkt Cap (EUR m) 1 yr return (EUR) % Div Yield % of Global REIT Index Merlin Properties Socimi SA EUR 4,297.68 9.60% 1.88% 0.22% Inmobiliaria Colonial S.A.
-EUR 3,244.46 -26.56% 3.60% 0.15% Lar Espana Real Estate SOCIMI SA EUR 396.08 3.56% 4.22% 0.02%
+Company name Mkt Cap (EUR m) 1 yr return (EUR) % Div Yield % of Global REIT Index Merlin Properties Socimi SA 4.871,06 38,16% 2% 0,26% Inmobiliaria Colonial S.A.
+2.886,71 7,30% 5% 0,13% Lar Espana Real Estate SOCIMI SA 571,20 39,56% 11% 0,03%

-\ All market caps and returns are rebased in EUR and are correct as at June 30, 2022.
-The Global REIT Index is the FTSE EPRA Nareit Global REITs Index.
-EPRA, June 2022.
+^{} All market caps and returns are rebased in EUR and are correct as of June 28, 2024.
+The Global REIT Index is the FTSE EPRA Nareit Global REITs Index (EPRA, June 2024).